Federal Emergency Management Agency, Emergency Preparedness and Response Directorate, Department of Homeland Security.

-This is a notice of the Presidential declaration of a major disaster for the State of New Mexico (FEMA-1690-DR), dated April 2, 2007, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of New Mexico (FEMA-1514-DR), dated April 29, 2004, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the State of New Mexico resulting from severe storms and tornadoes during the period of March 23-24, 2007, is of sufficient severity and magnitude to warrant a major disaster declaration under Start Printed Page 17928the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of New Mexico, resulting from severe storms and flooding on April 2-11, 2004, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (the Stafford Act).
-Therefore, I declare that such a major disaster exists in the State of New Mexico.
+I, therefore, declare that such a major disaster exists in the State of New Mexico.

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Justin A. Dombrowski, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, Thomas Davies, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

 All counties within the State of New Mexico are eligible to apply for assistance under the Hazard Mitigation Grant Program.